cylondata/cylon/docs/docs/conda.md

 sudo apt install wget git build-essential
 ```

-Here are some commands used to install conda
+Here are some commands used to install conda.
+Note this is an example and you can choose your own version of Conda.

 ```bash
 wget https://repo.anaconda.com/archive/Anaconda3-2020.11-Linux-x86_64.sh